How to Get Around Bangkok: BTS, MRT, Boats & Local Transport Explained

 Bangkok buses are often underestimated, but used correctly, they solve one of the biggest gaps in rail travel: getting into everyday residential areas and direct point-to-point routes without multiple transfers.

-EV buses are increasingly common on some routes and are noticeably more comfortable—cleaner, quieter, and modern.
-When a bus route aligns with where you’re going, it can be simpler than navigating multiple station changes and long platform walks.
-Fares are modest, often capped around 25 baht.
+EV buses are becoming increasingly common on many routes and are noticeably more comfortable — cleaner, quieter, and more modern.
+This makes them an underrated but excellent option in this Bangkok local transport guide.
+When a bus route lines up well with your destination, it can often be simpler and less tiring than multiple train changes and long walks between platforms.
+Fares are very reasonable, usually capped around 25 baht.

 Practical notes: